A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Introduction

-An equivariant version of $\mathrm{E}_n$-algebra is given by Guillou--May's little $V$-disks operad $\mathscr{D}_V$ and $\mathrm{E}_V$-algebras in \cite{GM17}.
-The $\mathrm{E}_V$-algebras give the correct coefficient input of equivariant factorization homology on $V$-framed manifolds.
+We fix an integer $n$ and a finite group $G$ throughout.
+An equivariant version of an $\mathrm{E}_n$-algebra is an $\mathrm{E}_V$-algebra, where $\mathrm{E}_V$ is a monad associated to a $G$-operad that is equivalent to the little $V$-disks operad $\mathscr{D}_V$ (see \autoref{sec:operad}).
+The $\mathrm{E}_V$-algebras give the correct concrete coefficient input of equivariant factorization homology on $V$-framed smooth $G$-manifolds.
+Here, a smooth $G$-manifold $M$ is $V$-framed if there is a trivialization of its tangent bundle.

-In \autoref{sec:tangential}, we construct the category $\mathrm{Mfld}^{\mathrm{fr}_V}_n$ of $V$-framed smooth $G$-manifolds of dimension $n$.
-A $V$-framing of $M$ is a trivialization $\phi_M: \mathrm{T}M \cong M \times V$ of its tangent bundle.
-We put the $V$-framing into a general framework of tangential structures $\theta: B \to B_GO(n)$ and define the $\theta$-framed embedding space of $\theta$-framed manifolds using paths in the framing space.
-In \autoref{chap:homspace}, we compare this approach to an alternative one that does not make explicit use of the framing space.